C-J-Cundy/website/content/post/elfeed.md

 for quick scanning.

 There are increasingly annoying items in the feed that are actually adverts that feedly has inserted.
-Recently I've been using emacs for taking notes and programming, so I thought it would be interesting to see if it's possible to process RSS feeds in emacs.
+Recently I've been using emacs more and more for taking notes and programming, so I thought it would be interesting to see if it's possible to process RSS feeds in emacs.
 There were a few issues.
 At first I tried using `org-feed`, the built-in RSS-reader for emacs' org-mode.
-I managed to get a rudimentary system working, but in the end I developed a much better workflow using `elfeed`
+I managed to get a rudimentary system working, but in the end I developed a much better workflow using `elfeed`.

 ## Elfeed {#elfeed}

 I ended up using [elfeed](https://github.com/skeeto/elfeed) as the main engine to process RSS feeds.
-The initial user experience really wasn't optimal, but elfeed is designed really nicely to be very customizable.
+The initial user experience wasn't quite as I'd like, but elfeed is designed really nicely to be very customizable.
-After (quite a lot of) tweaking, and learning a fair amount of emacs lisp in the process, this is what it looks like now.
+After (quite a lot of) tweaking, and learning a fair amount of emacs lisp in the process, the system looks much nicer.
+A comparison is shown below:

 {{< figure src="/ox-hugo/old_elfeed.png" caption="Figure 1: The original presentation of papers from arxiv in elfeed." >}}